promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 ![](/sbp/pics/iis-pic11.png)

 #### Step 4
 Configure a load balancer/cluster manager to front all HTTP requests that will be ultimately routed to the IIS servers.
 Here’s an example of how Apache can be configured for this purpose.
 It assumes that you already have Apache httpd setup and running on a machine.
-Make changes in the `httpd.conf` file that include the following
+Make changes in the `httpd.conf` file that include the following:

-a.	(add these lines in your `httpd.conf` file )
+a.	add these lines in your `httpd.conf` file

 {%highlight console%}